wjudho/wjudho/Machine Learning Roadmap.md

 - i took [![](https://img.shields.io/badge/-Basic&nbsp;Algebra&nbsp;Introduction&nbsp;Crash&nbsp;Course-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/watch?v=grnP3mduZkM)&nbsp;[![](https://img.shields.io/badge/-Mathematics&nbsp;for&nbsp;Machine&nbsp;Learning-0F4C75?style=flat-square&logo=learn&logoColor=white)](https://mml-book.com/)&nbsp;[![](https://img.shields.io/badge/-Essense&nbsp;of&nbsp;Linier&nbsp;Algebra-FF0000?style=flat-square&logo=Youtube&logoColor=white)](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) which are very recommended by a lot of people on the internet.
 >The problem is, i couldn't imagine the real world application on those math, simply because i learned best by copying or duplicate other people's work.
 I learned best when there's a problem and solution to solve it.

+**Let me rephrase it this way**

+> I know `1 + 1 = 2`, I don't know what to do with it.
+Then somebody gave me a problem `Wis, i need you to count how many PC's we've been sold this month?` suddenly those connect.

+The problem is i `don't know how to count`, and `have no idea what's the problem are`.
+I can learn how to count but i'm afraid it will took me a long time to get to the problem.

+> What if I learn by doing.
+Go straight to the problem, then search tutorial on how to count.

+The second problem arise.
+There are far too many variation in using operators `(*/+-)`.
+Do I have to remember all of those calculations exercise? on the other hand Machine Learning in itself has far too many algorithm to study, it doesn't stop there, when pre-built algorithm proved to be inadequate, Data Scientist will actually built their own equation and using it as a model for their machine learning algorithm.

+> That thought lead me to think: "is tutorial enough ?"

 **Think for a second!**

 > how can i give you iPhone11 if i don't have prototipe 1,2,3,...10.
 “The iPhone was designed to be a super slick phone in Steve Jobs' mind,” but then they want to give it music player, then camera, then navigation, then into the culturally dominant, world-eating phenomenon that it is today.
 They desire results!

 **Which leads me to conclusion**

-> Learn just enough to do the work, probably how to read code, how to follow the tutorial, then work on portfolio 1,2,3,4,..10 i don't care how many, until confidence built-up, then move on
+> The quickest way to learn is to look at others who learned it before me.
+Learn just enough to do the work, probably how to read code, how to follow the tutorial, then work on portfolio 1,2,3,4,..10 i don't care how many, until confidence built-up, then move on

-sometimes i stumbled upon a dataset in kaggle, and don't understand what their codes supposed to do, then i google it until it makes sense, often i google half a day but no result, i realize i jumped too far.
+sometimes i stumbled upon a dataset in kaggle, and don't understand what their codes supposed to do, then i google it until it makes sense, often i google for half a day but no result, i realize i jumped too far.

-> this is where documenting our work in github and kaggle are important. it teachs me that writing helps me spot lacks in my knowledge and understanding.
+> this is where documenting our work in github and kaggle are important. it teachs me that writing actually helps to spot lacks in my knowledge and understanding.
+Have you ever been in a situation where you've learned a material, but couldn't explain to others.

+> This is why people documenting their youtube channel.
+Some people decide to write, some speak to camera, others create a course.
+Learn by teachs it to others.

 </details><br>